-One of the five specific wine regions in the Austrian state or generic wine-growing region Burgenland, In 2016, a restructuring took place, with changes in names and territorial boundaries.
-The former name of southern Burgenland was replaced by Eisenberg.
-The new name was chosen because the "ü" could interfere with the export and "Eisenberg" was also once the name of the traditional wine-growing region.
-From the 12th century, the Catholic monastic order of the Cistercian much contributed to the development of viticulture.
+One of the five specific ones wine regions in the Austrian state or generic wine-growing region Burgenland, In 2016 there was a restructuring, with changes in the names and the area boundaries.
+The former name Südburgenland was replaced by Eisenberg.
+The new name was chosen because the "ü" could interfere with the export and "Eisenberg" was also the name of the traditional wine-growing region in the past.
+From the 12th century, the Catholic monastic order of the Cistercian contributed a lot to the development of viticulture.

-The area extends south of the Günser Bergland and lies on the border Hungary, The Pinkatal wine route leads from the largest wine-growing community Rechnitz in the north along the Hungarian border over the communities Eisenberg on the Pinka with the Riede Szápari, such as German shooters with the vineyards carnival, Ratchets and vineyard to the south.
-Other municipalities are Eberau, Güssing, Hannersdorf, Heiligenbrunn (Uhudler community with Uhudler wine shop), Moschendorf (with wine museum and Uhudler wine shop) and Strem.
+The area extends south of the Günser Bergland and lies on the border Hungary, The Pinkatal Wine Route leads from the largest wine-growing community Rechnitz in the north along the Hungarian border over the communities Eisenberg an der Pinka with the reed Szápari, such as German shooters with the vineyards carnival, Ratchets and vineyard to the south.
+Other communities are Eberau, Güssing, Hannersdorf, Heiligenbrunn (Uhudler community with Uhudler vinotheque), Moschendorf (with wine museum and Uhudler vinotheque) and Strem.

-Eisenberg differs by the climatic conditions of the northern wine-growing areas of Burgenland, especially by higher rainfall.
-The mild, pannonic climate is characterized by intense sunshine.
-The forests favor a cooling in the nights.
-The soils consist mainly of iron-containing, clayey clay.
-After Phylloxera disaster At the beginning of the 20th century, the birth of the rustic, southern Burgenland specialty struck here Uhudler,
+Due to the climatic conditions, Eisenberg differs from the northern wine-growing regions of Burgenland, especially due to the higher rainfall.
+The mild, Pannonian climate is characterized by intense sunshine.
+The forests encourage cooling off at night.
+The floors consist mainly of iron-containing, clayey clay.
+After Phylloxera disaster At the beginning of the 20th century, the rustic, southern Burgenland specialty was born Uhudler,

 In 2017, the vineyards covered a total of 515 hectares of vineyards.
 Compared to 2009 with 499 hectares, this was an increase of 3%.
-The proportion of white wines is 47.7%, the proportion of red wines 52.3%.
-Blaufränkisch dominated with more than a third followed by Welschriesling and Zweigelt:
+The proportion of white wine varieties is 47.7%, the proportion of red wine varieties 52.3%.
+Blaufränkisch dominates with over a third followed by Welschriesling and Zweigelt:

 Grape variety - Austrian